Arrow BOOK

 • Tendon related pain such as tendinopathy in selected areas

-• Joint irritation where a regenerative approach may be discussed
+• Joint irritation where a regenerative approach may be appropriate

-• Soft tissue injuries where symptoms persist despite conservative care
+• Soft tissue injuries that persist despite conservative treatment

 • Ongoing pain that limits activity despite physiotherapy and load management